With elongated tube shapes and other wind-cheating features, aero road bikes provide a small but handy speed boost.

 At any decent speed, most of your effort goes into overcoming air resistance, so reducing a bike's drag means you'll go faster, or ride at any given speed with a lower power output.
 Who doesn't like the sound of that?

-Most of your air resistance comes from your body.
+Most of your air resistance comes from your body rather than your bike.
 Wearing non-flappy clothing will help, as will losing weight.
-But the 20% or so of air resistance from your bike is enough for engineers and designers to focus on making road frames and products more slippery in the air.
+But the 20% or so of air resistance from your bike is enough for engineers and designers to focus on making road frames and products more slippery through the air.
 In the pro peloton aero road bikes have been quickly adopted, where the margins of victory are very slim and there has been a focus on gaining ever smaller performance gains over the years.

-Weight, and the lack thereof, used to be the main driving force of frame development.
-Along with stiffness, these were the two cornerstones of bike design.
+Weight, or the lack of it, used to be the main driving force of frame development.
+Along with stiffness, it was a cornerstones of bike design.
 These days most bikes are light, many well below the UCI’s 6.8kg weight limit (which doesn’t affect non-racers anyway), and come with more stiffness than is sometimes comfortable.

-All that has made aerodynamics more important for manufacturers.
-Specialized has built its own wind tunnel, for example, and most manufacturers are testing in wind tunnels.
-Nevertheless, aero road bikes haven't converged on a perfect, slippery common shape.
+All that has made aerodynamics more important.
+Specialized has built its own wind tunnel, for example, and most manufacturers are testing in other facilities.
+Nevertheless, aero road bikes haven't converged on a perfect, slippery shape.
 Different engineers prioritise different ways of improving aerodynamics but there are shared design trends: skinny, aerofoil-shaped tubes, integrated brakes, and internal cable routing.

 Let's take a look at the latest aero offerings.